omo-protocol/neko-vault-v2/deployment/DEPLOYMENT.md

 # Neko Vault V2 - Deployment Guide

-This guide covers the complete deployment process for Neko Vault V2 on HyperEVM and Mantle networks.
+This guide covers the complete deployment process for Neko Vault V2 on Mantle network.

 ## Table of Contents